Mozilla’s Data Privacy FAQ

 Do you collect more data in pre-release versions of Firefox?

 Sort-of.
-In addition to the data described above, we receive crash and error reports by default in pre-release version of Firefox.
+In addition to the data described above, we receive crash and error reports by default in pre-release versions of Firefox.

 We may also collect additional data in pre-release for one of our studies.
-For example, some studies require what we call “web activity data” data, which may include URLs and other information about certain websites.
-This helps us answer specific questions to improve Firefox, for example, how to better integrate popular websites in specific locales.
+For example, some studies require what we call “browsing data”, which may include URLs and other information about certain websites.
+This helps us answer specific questions to improve Firefox, such as, how to better integrate popular websites in specific locales.

 Mozilla’s pre-release versions of Firefox are development platforms, frequently updated with experimental features.
 We collect more data in pre-release than what we do after release in order to understand how these experimental features are working.
 You can opt out of having this data collected in preferences.